missionpinball/mpf-docs/mechs/playfields/index.rst

 Playfield
 =========

-Believe it or not, the playfield in MPF is technically a :doc:`ball device <ball_device>`.
+Believe it or not, the playfield in MPF is technically a :doc:`ball device </mechs/ball_devices/index>`.
 This is needed since MPF wants to know where all the balls are at all times, so it needs to know which balls are "in" the playfield device.